Hugh1996/Staffies4U-PP1/README.md

 - [W3C Markup Validator Result](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhugh1996.github.io%2FStaffies4U-PP1%2F)

-I also confirmed the colors and font are easy to raad and accessible using lighthouse in devtools.
+I also confirmed the colors and font are easy to read and accessible using lighthouse in devtools.

 ![Lighthouse](./images2/lighthouse.jpg)